Battle of Ismailia: First day

-The Sa'iqa battalion's other company was occupying positions just north of Abu Sultan.
+The Sa'iqa Battalion's other company was occupying positions just north of Abu Sultan.
 Despite receiving the order to retreat during the night of October 17–18, the Egyptians were heavily outnumbered and the intensity of the fighting prevented them from withdrawing from their positions.
 Consequently, Heikal ordered artillery barrages on the area, including the Sa'iqa company's position, inadvertently leading to friendly-fire casualties.
-Soon after the firing subsided, Israeli paratroopers attacked at morning, and severe fighting, including hand-to-hand combat, ensued.
+Soon after the firing subsided, Israeli paratroopers attacked in the morning, and severe fighting, including hand-to-hand combat, ensued.
 Both sides suffered heavy losses, but the Sa'iqa held its position.
 At night, both companies retreated.
 The 73rd Battalion sustained 85 casualties, including 11 officers, throughout the fighting on October 18, and subsequently was withdrawn to be reconstituted.

 That morning, Azmy's paratroopers moved south to their objectives, reaching them with relative ease.
 The 89th Battalion occupied all five strong points between Jebel Mariam and the pumping station.
 The commander made the mistake of separating his forces equally among all five strong points, rather than concentrating his forces at the southernmost strong points.
 However, from the rampart at the pumping station, the paratroopers could clearly see the Israeli pontoon bridge at Deversoir, and corrected artillery fire being directed against the bridge.
 Second Army's artillery forces continued to fire almost unceasingly until the following day, sometimes scoring hits on the bridge.
 Egyptian artillery fire against the bridges would inflict heavy casualties on the Israelis until the end of the war.